Ubax/a11y-kata/4-pitfalls/4.10-language/README.md

 <details>
 <summary>Problem 2</summary>

-Missing `lang` attribute on specific elements.
+Some elements with text in a different language are missing a `lang` attribute.
+This makes it difficult for screen readers to switch languages correctly.
 [WCAG 3.1.2 Language of Parts](https://www.w3.org/WAI/WCAG21/Understanding/language-of-parts.html)

 </details>
 <details>